UNIONS: The impact of systematic errors on weak-lensing peak counts: Impact of uncertainty and systematic effects on cosmological parameters

 \subsection{Redshift uncertainty}

 As discussed in Sect.~\ref{sec:z_estimate}, $\bar z = 0.65$ is our best estimate of the redshift of the data observed from CFIS.
 This estimate has however a level of uncertainty.
-To quantify the impact of this uncertainty on our results, we compare cosmological constraints using the simulated convergence maps interpolated to $\bar z = 0.65$ and $\bar z = 0.68$, which corresponds to the two mean redshift estimates discussed in Sect.~\ref{sec:z_estimate}.
+To quantify the impact of this uncertainty on our results, we compared cosmological constraints using the simulated convergence maps interpolated to $\bar z = 0.65$ and $\bar z = 0.68$, which corresponds to the two mean redshift estimates discussed in Sect.~\ref{sec:z_estimate}.
 The result is shown in Fig.~\ref{fig:constraints_delta_z}.
-As expected, fitting the data with the model at a higher mean redshift only slightly shifts the posterior: $\Omega_\textrm{m}$ shifts of $+0.001$ which corresponds to $+0.02 \sigma$ when the redshift goes from 0.65 to 0.68.
+Fitting the data with the model at a higher mean redshift only slightly shifts the posterior: $\Omega_\textrm{m}$ shifts by $+0.001,$ which corresponds to $+0.02 \sigma$ when the redshift goes from 0.65 to 0.68.
 These shifts are well within the statistical uncertainties of the two parameters.
-We deduce that using $\bar z = 0.65$ or $\bar z = 0.68$ has very little impact on cosmological constraints.
-Such a shift is however expected to have a significant influence on analyses using a larger survey area and/or redshift tomography.
+Such a shift is, however, expected to have a significant influence on analyses using a larger survey area and/or redshift tomography.
 We also performed a test using only simulations, where the data vector was the mean of the fiducial simulation at $z = 0.65$ or at $z = 0.68$.
 The result is presented in Appendix \ref{app:sim}.
 We note, however, that when using simulations only, the shift appears to be larger, this may indicate some residual systematics that impacts the results on the data shown in this section.